BobTheHobo/bestestGame/README.md

 <a href="https://imgur.com/hkc6nKj"><img src="https://i.imgur.com/hkc6nKj.png" title="source: imgur.com" width="500" /></a>

 ### Puzzle Fuctionality
 The ability to utilize objects within the scene to solve puzzles is implemented through a proximity system.
 This system shows a message on the GUI node alerting the user that they are unable to progress with an aspect of the puzzle until the correct item is brought close enough to the puzzle aspect to allow interaction.
 When the two parts are close enough, the message instead prompts the user to press a button to interact and progresses the puzzle.
-Currently our implementaion incorporates a letter that is unreadable until you bring a candle close enough.
+Currently our implementation incorporates a letter that is unreadable until you bring a candle close enough.

 ### Physics Merging
 The ability to move around and interact with objects with the player, scene, and objects having collision shown through placeholders in the previous submission has been merged with the scene containing relevant models.
 The player is now able to move around and collide with the various objects in the hold.
 Although the puzzle functionality is not implemented beyond what is mentioned in the previous section, the clock within the hold can be interacted with to reveal a compartment.
 Additionally, shadows have been updated in the hold scene and waves are visible outside its windows.